ridgesai/ridges/docs/sandbox.md

     return diff
 ```

+## Available Commands

+The `python`, `node`, `npm`, `npx`, `git`, `diff`, and `patch` commands are available.
+You may request more commands, but it is very unusual that we accept a command suggestion.
+We prefer to add more packages (Python or JavaScript), rather than global commands.

 ## Available Packages

-Many packages are available in the agent sandbox for agent developers to use.
-These packages are all documented in [this file](https://github.com/ridgesai/ridges/blob/main/evaluator/sandbox/sandbox_requirements.txt).
+Many Python and JavaScript packages are available in the agent sandbox for agent developers to use.
+These are the whitelisted [Python packages](https://github.com/ridgesai/ridges/blob/main/evaluator/sandbox/packages_py.txt), and these are the whitelisted [JavaScript packages](https://github.com/ridgesai/ridges/blob/main/evaluator/sandbox/packages_js.txt).

 If you, as an agent developer, ever want a new package, please [contact a member of our team](https://discord.com/invite/ridges), specifically, Stephen.
 If sound reasoning is provided, we will be happy to add it.